Helgakviða Hjörvarðssonar: Helgi's death

 One Yule, Helgi's brother Heðinn found a troll-woman riding on a wolf with snakes for bridles.
 She asked him for his company, which he denied her.
 The troll woman cursed and said that he would come to regret his decision at the king's toast during the Yule festivities.

 During the festivities, the men laid their hands on the sacred boar to swear their oaths and Heðinn vowed that he would have Sváfa, his brother's wife as his own.

 Heðinn met Helgi and told him of his fateful vow.
 Helgi responded that one of his fylgjas had seen Heðin's meeting with the troll woman.
 He also informed Heðinn that king Hróðmar's son Álfr wanted to avenge his father and had challenged Helgi to a holmgang at Sigarsvoll which would take place three nights later.

 During the holmgang with Álfr, Helgi received a mortal wound due to the troll woman's curse and Álfr won.
 Helgi then sent his companion Sigarr to king Eylimi in order to fetch Sváfa so that they could meet before he died.

-Before passing away, Helgi asked Sváfa to marry his brother Heðinn.
+Before dying, Helgi asked Sváfa to marry his brother Heðinn.
 The brother asked Sváfa to kiss him, because she would not see him again before Helgi had been avenged.

 Both Helgi and Sváfa would be reborn as Helgi Hundingsbane and Sigrún and so their adventures continued.